 - C1 Journal articles – refereed

 - F1 Conference publications – full written paper – refereed

 The University also collects research outputs that does not fall into the above categories.
 This includes: creative recorded, exhibited or published works; computer software, reference works; audio-visual recordings; and report/working papers, and patents.
 This data is also used to allocate funding, create research reports and produce bibliographies.
-See section 5 of publications classification guidelines.

 Further information on publication classification can be located in the Research Outputs Collection Classification Guidelines (1Mb pdf).

 Do I need training for using Minerva Elements?

-You can find the step by step guide to claiming and entering publications in Minerva Elements in Minerva User Guide (3.8Mb pdf).
+You can find the step by step guide to claiming and entering publications in Minerva Elements in Minerva Elements User Guide (3.8Mb pdf).

-The Arts Research Quality Officer hosts a regular ethics and publications consultation session in Schools during the semester.
-Details can be found in Arts Research News (subscription link here).
+The Arts Research Quality Officer hosts publications consultation sessions in the semester.
+Details can be found in Arts Research News (subscribe to Arts Research Newsletter).

-For one-on-one Minerva training and research publication data issues, please email Arts Staff Research.
+For one-on-one Minerva training and research publication data issues, please email Arts Publications.